fhiso/sources-and-citations/rdfa-bindings.md

 *  The `datatype` attribute is used in this standard to determine the type of the *citation element value* in certain situations.
-Full support for its RDFa sematics is *recommended*, except when the presence of the attribute affects the determination of the *citation element value* per §6.3.
+Full support for its RDFa semantics is *recommended*, except when the presence of the attribute affects the determination of the *citation element value* per §6.3.
 Any unsupported use of this attribute *shall* be ignored,